Khadgam

 Khadgam is a 2002 Indian Telugu-language action drama film directed by Krishna Vamsi and produced by Sunkara Madhu Murali under Karthikeya Movies.
 It features Srikanth, Ravi Teja, Prakash Raj, Sonali Bendre, Sangeetha Krish and Kim Sharma in the prominent roles with music composed by Devi Sri Prasad.
+The film follows Koti and Murthy, struggling artists in Hyderabad, who find an ally in Amjed Bhai, a patriotic driver.
+Their lives intertwine with a cynical officer, Radhakrishna, as they unite to thwart a terrorist plot involving Amjed’s radicalised brother.